green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/network-io-cgroup-container.md

 - parses the output
 - skips all `lo` interfaces
 - sums up the `r_bytes` and `t_bytes` of all other interfaces
-- does NOT coupt dropped packets (we assume since most of the traffic is internal, that a dropped received packet shows up in another interface as sent anyway and a dropped sent packet does not attribute much to the energy consumption).
+- does NOT count dropped packets (we assume since most of the traffic is internal, that a dropped received packet shows up in another interface as sent anyway and a dropped sent packet does not attribute much to the energy consumption).